 Dan Heisel, Funeral Assistant

 Dan Heisel joined the Henderson Team in 2012.
-When he’s not busy keeping the citizens of Pekin safe as a member of our fire department, or helping families here at the funeral home, Dan enjoys spending time outdoors, hunting, fishing, and wine making.
+He retired in 2017 from the Pekin Fire Department last working as Assistant Chief after almost 30 years of service.
+Dan enjoys spending time outdoors, hunting, fishing, and wine making.
 Dan and his wife, Kathy, have two daughters, Jenna and Alissa and are members of St. John’s Lutheran Church.
 Dan appreciates the opportunity to greet friends and meet people who come to the funeral home for visitations and services.

 Deacon Ernie Whited, Funeral Assistant